It’s easier to explain social A/B testing using this analogy:

 Let’s make this a little more concrete.
-We’ll be using a real-world example courtesy of one of our publishing partners 1, who uses the ShareThis Social Optimization Platform to run A/B tests.
+We’ll be using a real-world example courtesy of one of our publishing partners 1, who uses the ShareThis Social A/B Tool to run A/B tests.
 This particular client wants to test the introduction copy of a Facebook post.
 Here are the variations:

 “Follow Mikey Rencz, Mikkel Bang, and Mark Sollors around in episode three of Burton Presents.
 Watch Below.”

 We want to learn which of these two posts will perform best on Facebook, and by how much.
 To do this, we’ll post each variation to a small representative sample of the publisher’s audience and track each variation’s performance over time.
 Fortunately, Social A/B automates this process for you.
 After some time (usually a few minutes), we’ll receive data from Facebook.
 That’s when the real fun starts.

 The naive approach to A/B test result analysis